Patrick William Riordan: Priesthood

-Archbishop of San Francisco
+Coadjutor Archbishop and Archbishop of San Francisco

+Coadjutor Archbishop

 On July 17, 1883, Pope Leo XIII appointed Riordan to be coadjutor archbishop with the right of succession to Joseph Sadoc Alemany, the Archbishop of San Francisco, California.
 He was also given the honorary title of titular archbishop of Cabasa.
-He received his episcopal consecration on the following September 16 from Archbishop Patrick Feehan, with Bishops William George McCloskey and Silas Chatard serving as co-consecrators, at St. James in Chicago.
+He received his episcopal consecration on September 16, 1883, from Archbishop Patrick Feehan, with Bishops William George McCloskey and Silas Chatard serving as co-consecrators, at St. James in Chicago.

 Riordan arrived in San Francisco in November 1883 and began to relieve the elderly Archbishop Alemany of his administrative duties.
-The following year, he and Alemany both attended the third Plenary Council of Baltimore from November 9 and December 7, 1884.
-During the council, Riordan brought his brother as his theological consultant and chaired the committee overseeing the Bureau of Catholic Indian Missions.
-Shortly after the conclusion of the council, Alemany resigned on December 21, 1884, and Riordan succeeded him as the second Archbishop of San Francisco.
+The following year, he and Alemany both attended the third Plenary Council of Baltimore from November 9 to December 7, 1884.
+During the council, Riordan brought his brother Dennis to serve as his theological consultant and chaired the committee overseeing the Bureau of Catholic Indian Missions.
+Shortly after the conclusion of the council, Alemany resigned as archbishop of San Francisco on December 21, 1884.
+Riordan automatically succeeded him as the second archbishop of San Francisco.

+Archbishop

-In 1884, Riordan's first full year in San Francisco, the Archdiocese contained 175 priests, 128 churches, and 25 chapels and stations to serve a Catholic population of 200,000.
+In 1884, Riordan's first full year in San Francisco, the archdiocese contained 175 priests, 128 churches, and 25 chapels and stations to serve a Catholic population of 200,000.
 Following his death in December 1914, there were 367 priests, 182 churches, 94 chapels and stations, and 94 parochial schools for 280,000 Catholics.
 Many of the new parishes under his administration were established for immigrant communities.